Sukh By Chance: Plot

-The story revolves around a poor middle-class family, who literally scan through their pockets at the end of every month to get even a penny.
+The story revolves around a poor middle-class family, who struggle to survive.
 All of a sudden, lady luck smiles on them, and they become rich.
 All the scarcities in their lives are now taken over by big bank balances, and various luxuries.
 With money coming in, their lifestyle changes, as do their mentalities.
 However, they are satisfied with their material assets and more involved in deriving happiness from the little joys of life found in sharing life within a big, happy household.
 They not only continue to reside under one roof amicably, but have a common joint bank account operated by the patriarch of the family.